kevinbowe/PushApp/README.md

 The edit workstation is a Win 7/10 PC.
 A second Ethernet card provides a link to the scanning workstation.
 This P2P network is in a different domain so the scanning workstation is protected.

 DEVELOPMENT STATUS

-October 10, 2015
+October 10, 2015 - Merge Configuration-Feature branch
-Merge Configuration Branch
+See Configuration-Feature\README.MD for change history...

 October 9, 2015 - Work-In-Progress: Add Debug Buttons & Re-factor code.
 1) Add two additional debugging button controls.
 These controls will be removed later.